DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 ## View staging table records
 To view the Inventory adjustment - Reconciliation staging records, go to **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Reconciliation**. <br>
-Use this page to review staging and process the EDI documents, create the Movement journal and optionally post the Movement journal.
+Use this page to review staging and process the EDI documents, create the target EDI reconcilion where users can either manually accept/reject variances, or automatically posted if document setting allows.

 ### List page
 The following EDI fields are available on the list page.